Recommendations & Conclusions

 The next Government should commit to laying before Parliament quarterly reviews of the efficacy of its current approach to AI regulation, including a summary of technological developments related to its stated criteria for triggering a decision to legislate, and an assessment whether these criteria have been met.
 (Paragraph 35) The …

-Government response.
 The government welcomes the committee's findings on the need for AI safety legislation and states its proposal to establish legislation for powerful AI models, along with an intention to consult on these proposals.
-However, it does not address the specific …
+However, it does not address the specific recommendation for quarterly parliamentary reviews …

 Department for Science, Innovation and Technology